xjanu/libcryptparse/README.md

 LibCryptParse
 =============
-Soon to be a library for parsing linux' `/proc/crypto` file
+A **work in progress** C99 library for parsing linux' `/proc/crypto` file.

-Now collecting `/proc/crypto` files from the wild to analyze them and search for common patterns.
+Now also collecting `/proc/crypto` files from the wild to analyze them and search for common patterns.

 Contributing